David-Kyrat/Course-Description-Automation/howto.md

 !! does not works all the time, e.g. Bachelor "Maths-Info" theres is more than almost 30 courses in 3rd year and none of theme says "option" and it is extremely unlikely that the bachelor actually contains > 30 courses for the 3rd year...

+## Packaging

+Using [Wix](https://wixtoolset.org/) and the [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/index.html) an MSI executable can be created with the command
+`sbt 'Windows / packageBin'`.

+Unfortunately, this require a **heavily** configurated `build.sbt` config file.
+Actually the heaviness isn't really the issue here, but rather the "outdatedness" and scarcity of actually usefull the informations.
+That's what makes the packaging / installer generation *really* time consuming.

+Left to do:
+- [ ] Find a way to bundle `res/` directory with the installer
+- [ ] Find a way to generate an executable instead of `.bat`
+    - [ ] If that's not possible just hide the `.bat` and make a C wrapper that calls it.
+    The wrapper will then be compiled as `.exe`